 - Horseradish sauce - Every good sandwich needs a zippy, tangy spread!
 A simple blend of mayonnaise and prepared horseradish makes a bold sandwich spread.
 I recommend making extra to use as a dip for chips.

-- White cheddar cheese - This is traditional on the original, but Pepper Jack or horseradish cheddar would be delicious too!
+- White cheddar cheese is traditional on the original, but Pepper Jack or horseradish cheddar would be delicious, too!

 - Ciabatta - These rolls have a crusty exterior and a chewy interior.
-They are the perfect vehicle for the yumminess in this sandwich.
+They are the perfect vehicle for the yumminess of this sandwich.

 Pickle the onions